-By Max Tabachnick
+By Max Tabachnick & Evan Tabachnick

-While rec hockey is generally of the non-checking hockey variety, anyone familiar with the game knows that contact is inevitable.
+While rec hockey is generally of the non-checking hockey variety, anyone familiar with the game knows that body contact is inevitable.
 Though hits are bound to happen, you can minimize contact and the hurting that ensues on both yourself and your opponent by tweaking your play to avoid injury.

 Here’s what you can do to keep yourself out of trouble:

 Look around.
-Your head should be scanning the ice both when you’re in possession of the puck and when you are not.
+Your eyes should be scanning the ice both when you’re in possession of the puck and when you are not.
 Whether you’re in position to make a play or actually carrying the puck, knowing who is around you is paramount to avoiding unwanted body contact in non-checking hockey.
 When you have control of the puck, your first move should be to quickly scan your periphery before looking up-ice for an open player.

-Don’t look down.
+Heads up!
 It’s understandable that players that are new to hockey have some trouble mastering the many skills required to effectively skate and stick handle under the pressure of a game setting.
 Nonetheless, try your hardest to take a quick look around the ice.
 This undoubtedly will help you to not only identify nearby defenders (along with any teammates who may be playing out of position), but also to give you a better sense of what your next move should be.

 Ideally, this process should begin before you even gain control of the puck.
 Sometimes intuition kicks in and walks you through the play, though this is not always the case.
 When you get the puck, look to see who’s in the best position to generate an offensive rush; then, put the puck hard on their stick.
 Quick puck movement is one of the simplest ways of keeping both defending players—and ice packs—off your back.

 Take the hit.
-If contact is inevitable, stay as low to the ice as you can.
+If body contact is inevitable, stay as low to the ice as you can.
 Bend your knees, square your shoulders, and remain alert.
 You don’t want to hurt anyone out there, including yourself.
 When taking a hit up against the boards, stay low and get as close to the boards as possible.
 This will absorb the hit and minimize the chances of you and/or your opponent twisting and toppling onto your backs.
-If your opponent ends up on the ice, take the nice-guy approach: chances are some empathy will lessen animosity from opposing players—not to mention presenting yourself in a more favorable light to onlooking referees.
+If your opponent ends up on the ice, take the nice-guy approach: chances are some empathy will lessen animosity from opposing players—not to mention presenting yourself in a more favorable light to watchful referees.

 Max Tabachnick played high school varsity hockey, and both gave and received his fair share of hits.
 He now plays in a non-checking hockey league.
 Evan Tabachnick plays in two leagues year round.